treatwell/restricted-section/README.md

  Click **Enable and manage APIs**, and make sure **Contacts API** and **Google+ API** are on.

  Then, you should [create a new **OAuth2 Client ID**](https://console.developers.google.com/apis/credentials/oauthclient) in the Developer Console.
 [Google provides handy instructions](https://developers.google.com/identity/sign-in/web/devconsole-project).
+Pick a name for your site, it will be visible to users when logging in.
 Note Client ID and Secret, you will need these.

- For Authorized URLs you should enter
+ Authorised JavaScript origins can be left blank.
+For Authorised redirect URIs you should enter
  ```
  http://localhost:3000/authenticate/google/callback
  http[S]://[HOST]/authenticate/google/callback